puppetlabs/bolt/INSTALL.md

 Either install XCode or the Command Line Tools.
 The latter can be done from the command line:

      xcode-select --install

+Don't forget to accept the xcode license (or you will still get native extension build errors).
+This can be done from the command line using the following command:

+     xcodebuild -license accept

 ### Windows